JennyHuang19/personal-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Data-centric Machine Learning
+  - Robustness & Generalization in ML
-  - Uncertainty Quantification
+  - Human-Feedback & Alignment
-  - Efficient AI
+  - Bayesian Methods

 # Education to show in About widget
 education: